HISTORY AND PURPOSE

 The Board of Directors consists of up to twenty-five (25) voting directors and an Executive Director, who is an ex officio member of the board and who votes only in case of a tie.
 Directors either represent various class segments or the alumni population at large, and usually serve three-year terms.
 The board meets two times a year.

 Alumni who would like to serve on the Board of Directors should contact Alumni Relations and inquire about upcoming openings.
 All prospective candidates will be asked to accept the stipulations of the "Lifestyle Commitment" form (see below).
-Click here if you'd like to read more about the upcoming election.
-It's never too early to start considering if you would like to run for office.
+It’s never too early to start considering if you would like to run for office.

 Elections are held annually to fill vacancies as they occur.
 All ORU graduates are eligible for nomination and election, as are associate alumni who have applied for and been granted full membership in the Alumni Association.